 Sec.
 8.5.
 Cooperation with Tribal Gaming Agency.

-The State Gaming Agency shall meet periodically with the Tribal Gaming Agency and cooperate in all matters relating to the enforcement of the provisions of this Compact.
+The State Gaming Agency shall meet periodically with the Tribal Gaming Agency and cooperate in all matters relating to the enforcement of the provisions of this Compact and its appendices.

 Sec.
 8.6.
 Compact Compliance Review.